Author: Lem Chuck Moth

 (BEFEO XI: Etudes Cambodgiennes: La Legende de la Nagi, By George Coedes)

 As the capital of Kambuja-Desa, Angkorpuri was already developed and new ground works to extend the Funan Empire were primary conducted to build dependency across Southeast Asia.
 According to Chinese source, Hun-Tien's son and successor is said to establish seven cities to be included as part of Funan.
-Yue-Tchang was perhaps the first to be integrated with Sou-Chen (Notes: Kampoat as Kamvata of Funan).
+Yueh-Xiang was perhaps the first to be integrated along with Sou-Chen (Notes: Kampoat as Kamvata of Funan).
 The Chinese court stopped mentioning about embassies from the two ancient cities of Hiong-Wang altogether, but talked instead about the embassy from Funan.
 As its southern part at the time was still submerged (Nokor Khmer: The Change of Geographic Landscape of Cambodia: The Geographical Impact), the rest of the cities were more likely founded on at the extreme north and west of the mainland Indochina.
 Evidences also show that many were already been formed by the local Xiang rulers and were actually the remnants of the Hiong-Wang kingdom.
 After its fall, these cities were wrested one by one from the native rulers, by the Tai and later the Cham aristocrats.
 Under the Han Dynasty, the massive political and demographic change finally transformed Southeast Asia into the country of the Cham that was known to the western world as Zabeg.
 The Cham domination apparently stayed until the arrival of king Hun-Tien who formed Kambuja-Desa, by restoring back many cities of the Hiong-Wang Kingdom.
 Of Kambojan stock, his work was more likely received support from the broken court of his predecessor Pya Kahamdeng (Notes: Hun-Tien and Pya Kahamdeng), but nevertheless received a cold resistance from the Cham communities of the region.
 A setback stopped the extending progressive rule of the descendants of king Hun-Tien and the queen Ye-Lieou altogether.
-According to Chinese source, Hun Pan Houang succeeded by mean of tricks, to inflict mistrust between the cities and used his troupes to conquer them all.
-One of the cities, Pan Pan for instance, named after his son Pan Pan, was known later as Lavo.
-As we had identified that Pan Pan was Shrestavarman, the city of Pan Pan was then no other than Shrestapura of the Khmer inscriptions.
+According to Chinese source, Hun-Pan-Houang by mean of tricks,inflicted mistrust between the cities and used his troupes to conquer them all.
+One of the cities, Pan-Pan that was named after his son could be identified as Lavo or Shrestapura of the Khmer inscriptions.
 We shall see that Lavo was going to play important role in the history of the Kamboja kingdom in many centuries to come.
-His maneuver among many other indication suggests that king Hun Pan Houang was not a direct descendant of king Hun-Tien and the Queen Ye-Lieou, but of Sakan origin (Champapura: The Establishment of Ba-Saka: The Legend of Ajiraja and their settlement at Nokor Kauk-Tloak).
-Chronologically the event took place during the extension of the Han Dynasty to the south that was conducted in parallel to the emergence of the Sakan communities of Indochina.
+His maneuver among many other indication suggests that king Hun-Pan-Houang was not a descendant of king Hun-Tien and the Queen Ye-Lieou.
+Chronologically the event took place during the extension of the Han control to the south that was conducted in parallel to the emergence of the Sakan communities of Indochina.
 King Hun-Pan-Houang's successful drive indicates that Funan was losing its stand against the Han's incursion.
-According to the Chinese source, Hun-Pan-Houang delegated his sons and grand sons to rule each one of the cities separately.
+According to the Chinese source, Hun-Pan-Houang delegated his sons and grand-sons to rule each one of the cities separately.
 People called them little kings (perhaps Chao-fas meaning "Grandson of Prah", the well-known Chao-Yueh-Shih title for king).
 During this time, we know from the Thai source that the royal house of king Simhanati already extended its authority over many localities of the Kamara stronghold in the Siam country.
-Lanna that was ruled by a Kamara's ruler named Prya Krom-Dam became a tributary to Xiang-Saen since the early formation of Bandhusimhanati (ASiam1: Chronicle de Sinhanavati: Foundation of Bandhusimhanati Nagara: P. 146).
-These past events led us to believe that Hun Pan Houang's drive was not an isolated event and was closely related to king Simhanati of Xiang-Saen's suzerainty over the Krom country of Umangsila.
-After he died at the age of 90 years old, his son Pan Pan was to resume the throne with the help of his grand general Fan Man.
-After three years of reign, Pan Pan also died.
+Xiang-Mai that was ruled by a Kamara's ruler named Prya Krom-Dam became a tributary to Xiang-Saen since the early formation of Bandhusimhanati (ASiam1: Chronicle de Sinhanavati: Foundation of Bandhusimhanati Nagara: P. 146).
+These past events led us to believe that Hun-Pan-Houang's drive was not an isolated event and was closely related to king Simhanati of Xiang-Saen's suzerainty over the Krom country of Umangsila.
+After he died at the age of 90 years old, his son Pan-Pan was to resume the throne with the help of his grand general Fan Man.
+After three years of reign, Pan-Pan also died.
 According to the Chinese source, the people of Funan elected Fan Man as king.
 Soon after taking power, he built a big navy and started on a campaign over neighboring kingdoms.

 (Fan) Man was brave and capable.
 By the strength of his troupes, he attacked nearby kingdoms; all were submitted to his vassalage.
 Himself took the title of grand king of Funan.
 Then he had constructed big ships, and skimming through the immense sea, he attacked more than ten kingdoms including Kiu-tu-kouen, kieou-Tche, Tien-Souen.
 He extended his territory to five or six thousands li.
 (ISSA: The First Indian Kingdom: P. 38)